+35725368683

 The CFA verifies that:

-• All building and planning permits were issued, and construction was completed in accordance with the permits.
+• All building and planning permits were issued, and construction was completed following the permits.

 • The building has not derogated from the information given to the authorities.